Trauma Therapy in London, Ontario

 Trauma therapy in London Ontario — IFS and somatic approaches to healing

-Flashbacks, nightmares, or intrusive memories
+-Flashbacks, nightmares, or memories that surface uninvited

 How I Can Help